 Obsidian and business intelligence tools

-According to the previously outlined definitions, Obsidian would be considered a type of specific BI for service management.
+According to the previously outlined definitions, Obsidian would be considered a specific type of BI for service management.
 It provides a holistic model of IT services and their impact on business.

 Obsidian with analysis and visualisation tools